 The long-term ramifications of alcoholism are more dire.
 The common long-term health effects of alcoholism are:

 - Increased risk for a variety of different cancers

 - Brain defects

 Drinking simply isn’t worth sacrificing your health and the safety of others.
 If you think you have a drinking problem, get help now.
 Before it’s too late.

 How Can I Find a Long Island Rehab Treatment Center?

 Ready to Get Well?
-Long Island Resource Center is Here to Help You
+Long Island Recovery Center is Here to Help You

 If you’re noticing symptoms of alcohol abuse in a loved one, contact us today.
 We can walk you through some strategies on how to convince them to get the help they need.